-The Sitecore Experience Platform is designed to be secure-by-default.
-For developer environments all the required self-signed certificates are created automatically if you do not provide any.
+Because the Sitecore Experience Platform is designed to be secure-by-default, for developer environments all the required self-signed certificates are created automatically if you do not provide any.

 In a production environment, you can provide your own certificates.
 In a non-production environment, you can choose to have the module generate the certificates for you.